BMD - airborne combat vehicles. BMD - airborne combat vehicles Service in the troops and combat use

 BMD - airborne combat vehicle

-The BMD is designed with the possibility of landing from an aircraft, which imposes restrictions on the weight of the vehicle - hence the lower armor protection and caliber of weapons.
-That is, these are combat vehicles of a completely different purpose.
+The BMD is designed taking into account the possibility of landing from an aircraft, which imposes restrictions on the weight of the vehicle - hence less armor protection and caliber of weapons.
+That is, these are combat vehicles for completely different purposes.

 What else to read